 - 3.1 Consultation to Date.
 The Plan has been drafted in consultation with officers in the Environmental Health Service. - 3.2 Consultation proposed.
-The Plan is to be considered by the Community Overview and Scrutiny Committee on the 31st July 2014.
+The Plan has been considered by the Community Overview and Scrutiny Committee on the 31st July 2014.